Tommy Lasorda: Personal life and death

 Lasorda was born and raised with four brothers.
-His father, Sabatino was an Italian immigrant from Tollo the region of Abruzzo (Italy).
+His father Sabatino was an Italian immigrant from the Tollo region of Abruzzo in Italy.
 His mother was Carmella (Cavuto) Lasorda.
-He was second born of five sons.
+He was the second of five sons.
 A practicing Roman Catholic, he and his wife Jo, a Baptist, were married in 1950.
-Lasorda would have a priest come to Dodger games on Sundays to offer Mass for Catholic players.
+Lasorda had a priest come to Dodgers games on Sundays to offer Mass for Catholic players.
 The couple met in Jo's hometown of Greenville, South Carolina while Lasorda was playing there for the Greenville Spinners.
 They resided in Fullerton, California, for more than 50 years and had two children.
-They named a gymnasium and youth center in memory of their son, Tom Jr., in Yorba Linda, California on September 7, 1997.
+A gymnasium and youth center in Yorba Linda, California were named in memory of their son Tom Jr. on September 7, 1997.
 In 1991, Tom Jr. (known as "Spunky") died of complications related to AIDS.
 Lasorda denied that his son was gay; according to sportswriter Bill Plaschke, he insisted his son died of cancer.